insanalamin/insanalamin.github.io/_posts/tech/2024/8/2024-08-06-configuring-kubernetes-lens-k3d.md

 k3d is a tool to install and manage Kubernetes cluster using existing Docker system.

 ## Accessing the Cluster Using Lens Kubernetes Desktop GUI

+## Kubernetes Objects
+Kubernetes objects are persistent entities in the Kubernetes system [ref](https://kubernetes.io/docs/concepts/overview/working-with-objects/).

+### Config Map

+### Storage Class

+### PersistentVolumeClaim

+### Stateful Set

+### Service
+Service Object exposes the network of one or more Pods in the cluster.

+## SSH Tunneling
+SSH Tunneling is a cost effective part to to connect to the internal network of Kubernetes host server, and